A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

 \subsection{Shorty the caterpillar and further remarks}

-We now return to our discussion of saturation numbers of trees.
-We would like to apply Lemma~\ref{lem:trianglefreepart2} to a tree with $k_1 > k_0$, but in order that this condition be met, the diameter must be at least $4$.
+Let us continue our discussion of saturation numbers of trees.
+We would like to apply Lemma~\ref{lem:trianglefreepart2} to a tree with $k_1 > k_0$.
+In order that this condition be met, the diameter must be at least $4$.
 Consider the caterpillar $P_5^s$, obtained from a path of length $4$ by attaching $s$ pendant edges to each of the three internal vertices (see Figure~\ref{subfig:caterpillar}).
-Let us name this caterpillar Shorty.
-While the assumption that $k_1' \geq k_0 + 2$ in Lemma~\ref{lem:trianglefreepart1} is met by any unbalanced double star $H$, the same assumption is not met by Shorty.
-Note that every edge $uv$ in $P_5^{s}$ has $\wtzero(uv) = s + 1$ and $\wtone(uv) = s + 2$.
-However, the upper bound suggested by Lemma~\ref{lem:trianglefreepart2} does hold for Shorty (see Figure~\ref{subfig:caterpillarsat}), as we will show in Theorem~\ref{thm:shorty}.
-Further, Corollary~\ref{cor:trianglefreepart2} still provides an improvement upon the lower bound for Shorty's saturation number given by Theorem~\ref{thm:general}.
+We name this caterpillar Shorty.
+While the assumption that $k_1' \geq k_0 + 2$ in Lemma~\ref{lem:trianglefreepart1} is met by any unbalanced double star, the same assumption in Lemma~\ref{lem:trianglefreepart2} is not met by Shorty; every edge $uv$ has $\wtzero(uv) = s + 1$ and a degree-$(s+2)$ endpoint with a neighbor of degree $k_1'$, but $k_1' = s + 2$.
+We thus apply Corollary~\ref{cor:trianglefreepart2} to obtain a lower bound on Shorty's saturation number.
+The upper bound suggested by Lemma~\ref{lem:trianglefreepart2} does, however, hold for Shorty (see Figure~\ref{subfig:caterpillarsat}).

 \begin{thm} For any $s \geq 1$, and for any $n \geq q(2s+4) + s + 1$ where $q = \max{\{2, \lfloor (s-1)/2 \rfloor\}}$,